BunningsWarehouseOfficial/End-to-End-Traffic-Sign-Damage-Assessment/README.md

 - [ ] Directory for dataset generation code?

+- [ ] Provide permalinks to the templates backgrounds used (cite Geograph contributors)

 - [ ] Directory for sign detection version of EfficientDet

 - [ ] Directory for TSDA version of EfficientDet